 Rummaging around in the storeroom a few weeks ago, quite by accident I come across it.

 Made of Indian teakwood, “it” is rectangular in shape.
 Approximately six inches long, two inches wide and an inch deep.
 Years and years ago, it held a collection of writing implements.
-Otherwise unremarkable, it belonged to my father.
-His name, D. Hyde-Lay, etched into the wood, stares back at me from the sliding panel, next to the letters LDR, a reference to Laundimer, the boarding house of which he was a member.
+Otherwise unremarkable, it belonged to a young boy.
+His name, D. Hyde-Lay, etched into the wood, stares back at me from the sliding panel.
+The letters LDR, reference Laundimer, the boarding house of which he was a member.

 Despite hardships and restrictions brought on by an ever expanding global conflict, a fulfilling high school career beckons.
 By nature positive, mischievous and optimistic, the young boy looks to take advantage of his time at one of the country’s most prominent educational institutions.
 He makes friends easily, perseveres with his studies, throws himself wholeheartedly into the multitude of athletic opportunities on offer.